gridMAster Help

 This may look a bit strange, but if we were now to apply a red/white phaser with an X phase of 0 thru 360 degrees, we would end up with the look on the left - a rotating effect around the centre of the grid, viewed in the 3d window.
 The same phaser, with the same radial selection settings, but with a Y axis phase of 0-360 gives the effect on the right, with the effect coming out from the centre of the grid:

-There are a number of settings available for Radial Selection, described below:
+There are a number of settings available for Shape Selections, described below:

 Origin Source